cesaro/steroids/doc/example/README.rst

 Example Code
 ============

-The files in this folder exemplifies how to use the public API of Steroids to implement a basic analysis.
+The files in this folder exemplify how to use the public API of Steroids to implement a basic analysis.

 To run the example, just type ``make run``.